How can we investigate wonder?

 Can the extraordinary be hidden in the ordinary?

-How can these clues and a deeper understanding of our direct experience of wonder help us to support and preserve the experiences of wonder of children?
+How can these clues and a deeper understanding of our direct experience help us to acknowledge, support and preserve the wondering experiences of children?

-We are coming to the end of this short walk… thank you for joining.
+Well, we are coming to the end of this short walk… thank you for joining.
 I wish you to enjoy the experience of wonder and take care of it.
+With open eyes and heart, but without looking for it!